Office of Coast Survey

 There is a growing demand for ever more detailed nautical charts.
 To help meet this need, NOAA initiated a program to sunset its traditional paper nautical charts and the corresponding raster chart products and services.
 This has enabled NOAA to focus on improving the coverage and content of the digital chart format that is used throughout the world for navigation, the electronic navigational chart (ENC).
 ENC data is produced by over twenty other countries and used by mariners around the world.

-Producing and distributing raster charts requires additional, separate computer software and data storage, as well as specialized cartographic training and processing beyond the resources needed to maintain ENCs.
-NOAA is carrying out an ambitious program to replace much of the existing ENC coverage with more detailed (larger scale) data.
-When completed, the enhanced ENC product suite will consist of over 7,200 ENCs in twelve standard scales.
+Producing and distributing raster charts requires additional, separate computer software and data storage, as well as specialized cartographic training and processing beyond the resources needed to maintain ENCs alone.
+NOAA is carrying out an ambitious program to replace much of the existing NOAAA ENC coverage with more detailed (larger scale) data.
+When completed, the enhanced product suite will consist of over 7,300 ENCs in twelve standard scales.
 NOAA has only been able to create and maintain this enhanced suite of ENC products by redirecting resources previously used to update and distribute traditional paper and raster nautical charts.
-More information is available on the Farewell to Traditional Nautical Charts webpage.

-Custom charts created for letter (8.5" x 11") or legal (8.5" x 14") size paper may easily be printed on an ordinary home printer.
-For larger formats, commercial printers are able to print larger format NCC charts.
-NOAA maintains a listing of vendors that have experience in printing and shipping copies of custom charts.
+Custom charts created for 8.5-by-11-inch letter or 8.5-by-14-inch legal size paper may be printed on an ordinary home printer, but these small paper sizes are not generally practical for navigation.
+Commercial printers are able to print large format custom charts and NOAA maintains a list of vendors that have experience in printing and shipping nautical charts.

-The Portable Document Format (PDF) is the only output provided by the NOAA Custom Chart.
+Portable Document Format (PDF) is the only output provided by the NOAA Custom Chart application.
 The PDF is geospatially referenced, but NCC charts are not intended to be used in digital chart displays for navigation.

-No, only specific paper sizes shown in the NCC Chart Settings control panel may be used.
-The placement of the chart grid, graphic scales, notes and other marginalia must be predesigned for each paper size and orientation used by NCC.
+No, only specific paper sizes shown in the NCC chart settings control panel may be used.
+The placement of the chart grid, graphic scales, notes and other minformation must be pre-designed for each paper size and orientation used by NCC.

-Yes.
-An updated User Guide was released with NCC version 2.0.
+Yes, an updated User Guide was released with NCC version 3.0.
 This explains how the various application settings work and provides tips for creating the best customized charts.
-There is also a video that explains the basics of creating a custom chart and using the new personal chart catalog feature, and other resources available in the NCC Help Documentation tab.
+There is also a video that explains the basics of creating a custom chart and using the new personal chart catalog feature.
+Other resources are also available in the NCC Help & Feedback panel.

-If you have a question or suggestion concerning a particular NCC chart that you are trying to create, please let us know what area you are trying to build a chart for and attach the NCC chart PDF or a screenshot of the area, if possible.
+If you have a question or suggestion concerning a particular custom chart that you are making, please let us know what area you are trying to build a chart for and attach the NCC geoJSON catalog file, the chart PDF or a screenshot of the area, if possible.

-Once a traditional nautical chart has been cancelled, it (and many other previous editions of the chart) will be available in a JPEG format in the NOAA Coast Survey Historical Map and Chart Collection.
-Canceled charts do not meet USCG carriage requirements for regulated vessels and should not be used for navigation.
+Canceled traditional nautical charts and any other previous versions of each chart are available in a JPEG (and sometimes PDF) formats in the NOAA Coast Survey Historical Map and Chart Collection.
+Canceled charts do not meet U.S. Coast Guard carriage requirements for regulated vessels and should not be used for navigation.